 - Update ResourceGroupName and Name with the specific values for your deployment (on lines 10 and 11 only).

 These values are referenced in nearly every script.

 Run the application

-Internally in the app, each tenant gets a SQL database deployed into an SQL elastic pool.
+Internally in the app, each tenant gets a SQL database deployed into a SQL elastic pool.

 A central Events Hub page provides a list of links to the tenants in your deployment.

-Open the Events Hub in your web browser: http://events.wingtip-dpt.<USER>.trafficmanager.net (substitute <USER> with your deployment's user value):
+Use the URL to open the Events Hub in your web browser: http://events.wingtip-dpt.<user>.trafficmanager.net.
+Substitute <user> with your deployment's user value.

 Azure Traffic Manager

 The Wingtip application uses Azure Traffic Manager to control the distribution of incoming requests.
-The URL to access the events hub for one tenant must obey the following format:
+The URL to access the events page for a specific tenant uses the following format:

 The parts of the preceding format are explained in the following table.